Easy & Healthy Spiced Nuts Recipe (No Sugar)

 The Mayo Clinic reports that “Nuts also appear to improve the health of the lining of your arteries.”
 In addition, they are great sources of protein, omega-3 fats, fiber, and vitamin E.

-That's what works so well to satisfy us even when we just eat a couple tablespoons.
-A little really goes a long way with nuts, but they are also one of the key real foods that helped me lose - and maintain - weight.
+A little really goes a long way with nuts, but they are also one of the key real foods that helped me lose – and maintain – weight.

 The ingredients are simple:

-- Spices - pantry basic spices, nothing hard to source.
+- Spices – pantry basic spices, nothing hard to source.
+Feel free to add or subtract spices you enjoy.

-- Oil - olive, coconut, avocado, etc.
+- Oil – olive, avocado

 And guess what?
 I learned that the spices make the nuts even BETTER for you!

-I've written about the healing benefits of turmeric, and cayenne pepper has been reported to aid in everything from heart issues to helping get rid of LDL (bad) cholesterol.
+- Cayenne pepper has been reported to aid in everything from heart issues to helping get rid of LDL (bad) cholesterol.

 And don’t you love it when something good for you tastes great, too?

-Other Healthy Nut Recipes You May Like:
+Other Healthy Nut Recipes To Try

 - Chipotle Spicy Roasted Almonds – Easy, Sugar Free